ibm-cloud-architecture/refarch-eda/docs/design-patterns/saga.md

 ![](images/saga-ochestration.png)

-It uses the different topics to control the saga by issuing commands to the different service.
-It uses the event backbone as a queue processing to support the asynchronous invocation.
-In this case the event should be exactly once delivered and most likely transactional.
-Each participant produces response in their context and topic.
-The orchestration layer need to keep a state machine and act once all the expected responses are received.
+It uses the different topics to control the saga by issuing event commands to the different service.
+It uses the event backbone as a queue processing to support the asynchronous invocations.
+In this case the event should be exactly once delivered and idempotent.
+Each participant produces response in their context and to the order topic.
+The orchestration layer needs to keep a state machine and acts once all the expected responses are received.

-If anything fails, the orchestrator is also responsible for coordinating the rollback by sending commands to each participant to undo the previous operation.
+If anything fails, the orchestrator is also responsible for coordinating the compensation process by sending rollback events with orderID and their respective impacted entity key (voyageID, reeferID, transactionID).
+Each  participant will undo its previous operations.
 Orchestrator is a State Machine where each transformation corresponds to a command or message.
-Rollbacks may look easier when you have an orchestrator to coordinate everything, because the orchestrator knows which response fails.

 See also [this article](https://microservices.io/patterns/data/saga.html) from Chris Richardson on the Saga pattern.